Inflow and Infiltration (I/I) Program

 Grant funding of I/I mitigation

-In recent years, the State Legislature has approved bonding bills for the purpose of providing grants to municipalities for capital improvements to public infrastructure to reduce I/I. Information on current programs can be found below, or by going to the grant program section.
+In recent years, the State Legislature has approved bonding bills for the purpose of providing grants to municipalities for capital improvements to public infrastructure to reduce I/I. Information on current programs is below; see information about MCES funding and grant programs.

 2017 Municipal I/I Grant Program